 Who has to sign my Learning Agreement?

 The Learning Agreement has to be signed before, during and after the mobility by the student, responsible person at the home university, and the Departmental Erasmus+ coordinator at the University of Zadar.

 Can I change courses in the Learning Agreement?

 Yes, you can make changes to the proposed Learning Agreement but they have to be approved by Departmental ERASMUS+ coordinator at University of Zadar and the responsible person at the receiving institution.

 What are the English language requirements at the University of Zadar?

 The University of Zadar requires students to have very good language skills (in reading, writing and speaking) equivalent to level B2 on the CEFR (Common European Framework of Reference for Languages) scale.
-All students have to fill in an English Language Proficiency Declaration and send it to the International Relations Office with the other application documents.
 More information about Language requirements can be found here.